Evaluating Uplift Modeling under Structural Biases: Insights into Metric Stability and Model Robustness: Challenges for Uplift Modeling

-\textit{Unobserved confounding: latent factors confound treatment–outcome relationships.} Unmeasured factors in marketing, such as cultural context \citep{ogden2004exploring} and transient mood \cite{asshidin2016perceived}, can violate the Unconfoundedness assumption, leading to $(Y^0, Y^1) \not\perp T | X$.
-Even with rich observed covariates, missing latent factors still prevent correct model specification, undermining uplift estimation and the validity of downstream decision---making \citep{veitch2019using,louizos2017causal,tchetgen2014control}.
+\textit{Unobserved confounding: latent factors confound treatment–outcome relationships.} Unmeasured factors in marketing, such as cultural context \citep{ogden2004exploring} and transient mood \cite{asshidin2016perceived}, can violate the Unconfoundedness assumption, leading to $(Y^0, Y^1) \not\perp T \mid X$.
+Even with rich observed covariates, missing latent factors still prevent correct model specification, undermining uplift estimation and the validity of downstream decision-making \citep{veitch2019using,louizos2017causal,tchetgen2014control}.

 \textbf{Challenge 3: Metric Validity under Biases.}